trevorsaudi/trevorsaudi.github.io/content/about/index.md

 - I was awarded a scholarship to study Penetration Testing and web hacking for 4 months with Cybersecurity for having an outstanding CTF performance

 3. ### SHEHACKS KE 2020
-- Took 1st place in the SHEHACKS 2020 Cybersecurity CTFT
+- Took 1st place in the SHEHACKS 2020 Cybersecurity CTF

 4. ### CyberTalents Cybersecurity CTF 2020 Nationals